Kellyanne Conway Tells Americans To Buy Ivanka Trump's Products

 "They're using her, who's been a champion for women in power and women in the workplace, to get to him.
 I think people can see through that," she said.

 T.J.
-Maxx and Marshalls told employees last week to stop using signs promoting Ivanka Trump's brand and mix in her products with others the store sells in order to make them less prominent.
+Maxx and Marshalls told employees last week to stop using signs promoting Ivanka Trump's brand and mix in her products with others the store sells to make them less prominent.

 Nordstrom has also said that it would no longer sell Ivanka Trump jewelry and clothing because sales have been disappointing.
 Neither the company nor Ivanka Trump's brand released any sales figures.